 As a combined authority, we receive information from all ten of the local authorities based in Greater Manchester, as well as data directly from Public Health England (PHE) in order to effectively measure the health, mortality, or care needs of the region.
 We can use this data to anaylse the spread of the coronavirus which will allow us to plan, evaluate or monitor public health programmes, in order to protect and improve public health and wellbeing.

-The data received falls into two categories:
+The data received falls into these categories:

 The data items collected for contact tracing can include individuals’ details such as: